WHY CHOOSE THIS COURSE?

 Paper 2 – The national and global economy {Theme 2 and 4} – macroeconomic content, worth 35% of the total qualification.
 The paper is split into three sections in a similar format to Paper 1.
 Duration is 2 hours and 100 marks available.

 Paper 3 – Microeconomics and macroeconomics {All 4 themes} worth 30% of the total qualification.
-The paper comprises two sections with each having a data response question broken down into a number of parts.
+The paper comprises two sections with each having a data response question broken down into several parts.
 Duration is 2 hours and 100 marks available.

 Achievement in this subject is dependent upon excellent attendance, punctuality, and effort.
 Lectures will be a friendly, lively atmosphere, using a variety of assessment methods.
 Contribution to class debates and discussion is highly valued and encouraged.